 Search News Posts

-Turning down free money is typically not the best idea.
-If your employer offers a match, make sure you’re putting in enough to take advantage of it!
+If your employer offers a match, it’s a good idea to check and make sure you’re putting in enough to take advantage of it.

 HSA accountholders who are 55 or older are eligible for an additional $1,000 annual catch-up contribution.
 If you’re 55 or older, you have a wonderful opportunity to put a little extra money into your HSA each year as you get closer to retirement.